 - Dr. Sinclair is using his own NAD molecule.
 He has supposedly reduced his biological age by 24 years after taking the pill.

-- The good doctor’s father is 79 years old, and has been white water rafting and backpacking since starting to ingest the molecule a year-and-a-half ago.
+- David Sinclair’s father is 79 years old, and has been white water rafting and backpacking since starting to ingest the molecule a year-and-a-half ago.

 - Dr. Sinclair’s sister-in-law is now fertile again after taking the pill.
 This despite that fact that she started to transition into menopause in her 40s.
 (My note: I assume this implies that she is in her 50s now).